DU teacher sent on three-month leave

 Prof Mansur said they will raise the issue at the next DU syndicate meeting.

-On Sunday, the student lodged a written complaint with the university's vice chancellor against Naadir of sexually harassing her.
+On Sunday, the student lodged a written complaint with the university's vice chancellor against Naadir for sexually harassing her.

 Comments